leanswift/leanswift.github.io/supplierportal/src/pages/24.1.0/usermanual-supplierportal-one-day-deployment-user-manual.md

 - <a name="_hlk164779897"></a>To verify the upload history of ION components, navigate to Leanswift ->Econnect Base -> ION Component Upload history.
 - If the Job ID is 201 means the connection is successfully done.
-- If the Job ID is 400 means invalid input <a name="_int_glqdya80"></a>work flow, workflow already exists, or workflow name is missing, and it is displayed on the configuration page also.
+- If the Job ID is 400 means invalid input work flow, workflow already exists, or workflow name is missing, and it is displayed on the configuration page also.
 - If the Job ID is 500 means Server Error
 - If the Job ID is 403 means No Authorization.